Animal Morphology (from Sea Sponges to Vertebrates)

 MSc Programme in Biology with a minor subject

-The student will gain knowledge about marine, freshwater, terrestrial animals from the simplest forms to vertebrates.
+The student will gain knowledge about evolution and morphology of marine, freshwater, terrestrial animals from the simplest forms to vertebrates.

 After having participated in the course the student can describe the variation in body organization and function within the Animal Kingdom and give examples on how non-related organs can serve the same function (convergence), as well as on how the same original structure through evolution can end up serving quite different functions (homology).
 The student will also be able to dissect specimens of most larger animal groups and present arguments for how they should placed in the Animal Kingdom and account for aspects of the morphological, fossil and molecular background for current hypotheses concerning animal classification